 ND Filters can be stacked together, or used with other filters, so you can respond to almost any lighting situation.

 When shooting digitally, light at the infrared and ultraviolet ends of the spectrum can be problematic.
-The ProGlass range of filters has been designed with this in mind.
-These glass neutral density filters are optimised for use with digital cameras, as they absorb more infrared and ultraviolet light than traditional ND filters.
-The result is a punchier image, with less discolouration in adverse lighting conditions.
+The ProGlass range of filters has been designed with this in mind, absorbing more infrared and ultraviolet light than traditional ND filters.
+With digital cameras the result is a punchier image, with less discolouration in adverse lighting conditions.